-While perhaps not a household name, there’s a good chance you’ll stumble upon AmeriSave if actively shopping your home loan.
+While perhaps not a major household name yet, there’s a good chance you’ll stumble upon AmeriSave if actively shopping your home loan.

 Who Is AmeriSave Mortgage Corp.?

-- Claim to have pioneered digital loan origination process
+- Claims to have pioneered digital loan origination process

-AmeriSave Mortgage Corp. is a direct lender based in Atlanta, Georgia that has been around since early 2002.
+AmeriSave Mortgage Corp. is a direct-to-consumer mortgage lender lender based in Atlanta, Georgia that has been around since early 2002.

 They refer to themselves as a fintech company responsible for “pioneering the first truly digital mortgage experience,” a claim Rocket Mortgage might disagree with.

 Regardless, they are a mortgage lender that lives online, which hopefully means they can pass the savings of brick and mortar expenses on to you.